-The claimant filed an appeal from the July 17, 2017, (reference 01) unemployment insurance decision that denied benefits.
+The claimant filed an appeal from the June 14, 2018, (reference 02) unemployment insurance decision that denied benefits based upon separation.
 The parties were properly notified about the hearing.
-A telephone hearing was held on November 14, 2017.
+A telephone hearing was held on July 16, 2018.
 The claimant participated personally.
-The employer sent in a letter of non-participation/non-protest prior to the scheduled hearing, and did not attend.
-Department Exhibit D-1 was admitted into evidence.
+The employer participated through Sara Miller, human resources manager.
+Department Exhibit D-1 and Employer Exhibit A were received into evidence.
 The administrative law judge took official notice of the administrative records including the fact-finding documents.
 Based on the evidence, the arguments presented, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law, and decision.